stfc/ca-website/help.rst

 Helpdesk
 ========

-If you need to contact the UKCA Support Centre we require you to generate a helpdesk "ticket".
+If you need to contact the UK eScience CA Support Centre we require you to generate a helpdesk "ticket".
 Typically this will be to report some problem you are having with certificates.

 Advice when submitting a ticket
 ###############################